IgKh/katvan/README.md

 - Typical code editor niceties - auto indentation, bracket insertion, etc.
 - Forward and inverse search
 - [Modelines](https://github.com/IgKh/katvan/wiki/Editor-Modelines)
-- Supported on Linux and Windows 10/11
+- Supported on Linux and Windows 10/11. **Experimental** support for macOS 12 ("Monterey") and above.

 [^1]: Previews are currently rendered by running the entire file through the _Typst_ compiler after each change.
 It is plenty fast at least for smaller documents, so good enough for now.